allthingsjavascript/scores-module/tasks.md

 ## Project Description

-In this project you will get a chance to use the reduce method of arrays to create the functions in a node module.
-These three functions will manipulate an array of scores by providing at total of all scores, an average for non-zero scores, and a mininum and maximum value for the scores.
+In this project you will get a chance to use the reduce method of arrays to create three functions in a node module.
+These three functions will manipulate an array of scores by providing at total of all scores, an average for non-zero scores, and a mininum and maximum score from the array.

-Each function will provide a more difficult application of the reduce method.
-We will provide suggestions, but it is up to you to figure out the final code building upon what you have learned about the reduce method.
+Each function will progressively require a more difficult application of the reduce method.
+We will provide suggestions, but it is up to you to figure out the final code using what you have learned about the reduce method.

 ## Project Setup

-Once you have forked and downloaded the project, run the following command in the terminal at the root folder of the project folder.
+Once you have forked and downloaded the project, run the following command in the terminal at the root of the project folder to set up the project.

 ```
 npm install
 ```

-Now you can test the setup by running the test script.
+Now you can test the setup and your progress by running the test script.

 ```
 npm test